Football in Australia: History of football codes in Australia

-Soccer was also being played in Australia by the 1870s, with the game's early base in Australia found in Sydney. with the first team formally being organised in Sydney in 1880 that was named the Wanderers.
+Soccer was also being played in Australia by the mid 1870s.
+However it became established in Sydney in 1880 with the founding of the first club, the Wanderers.

-In 1884, Australian rules lost its primacy in Queensland as the popularity of rugby intercolonials against New South Wales rose.
-In the same year on the other side of the continent in the Colony of Western Australia, Australian rules overtook rugby in popularity (and remains the colony's preferred sport to this day).

-During the 1890s and 1900s, Australian Football did not gain much traction in New South Wales in this period, where rugby union was the predominant code.
+In 1884, rugby challenged Australian for its primacy in Queensland as the popularity of rugby intercolonials against New South Wales rose.
+The following year on the other side of the continent in the Colony of Western Australia, Australian Football began challenging rugby in popularity culminating in the formation of the popular West Australian Football League (and remains the colony's preferred sport to this day).
+By this time Australian Football had permanently established itself in all of the Australian colonies including short lived governing bodies in New South Wales (NSWFA) and Queensland (QFA).
+The collapse of these two bodies in the 1890s saw rugby union gain a firm stronghold in these states.
 The major exception was the Riverina area of New South Wales close to the Victorian border, and closer to Melbourne than Sydney.
-In 1900, a soccer league was established in Tasmania that would continue for ten years until being disrupted by the Boer War.